 Our first commercial product launched in 2011 and we have limited sales to date and as such, we have limited historical financial data upon which to base our projected revenue, planned operating expense or upon which to evaluate us and our commercial prospects.
+In September 2015, we announced a new nucleic acid sequencing platform, the Sequel[TM] System.
+We have not yet commenced deliveries of the Sequel System.
 Based on our limited experience in developing and marketing new products, we may not be able to effectively:

-- drive adoption of our current and future products; - attract and retain customers for our products; - provide appropriate levels of customer training and support for our products; - implement an effective marketing strategy to promote awareness of our products; - develop and commercialize new products or achieve an acceptable return, on our research and development efforts and expenses; - comply with regulatory requirements applicable to our products; - anticipate and adapt to changes in our market; - maintain and develop strategic relationships with vendors and manufacturers to acquire necessary materials for the production of our existing or future products; - scale our manufacturing activities to meet potential demand at a reasonable cost; - · avoid infringement and misappropriation of third-party intellectual property; - obtain licenses to third-party intellectual property on commercially reasonable terms; - obtain valid and enforceable patents that give us a competitive advantage; - protect our proprietary technology; and - attract, retain and motivate qualified personnel.
+- · drive adoption of our current and future products, including the Sequel System; - · attract and retain customers for our products; - · provide appropriate levels of customer training and support for our products; - · implement an effective marketing strategy to promote awareness of our products; - ·develop, manufacture and commercialize new products or achieve an acceptable return, on our research and development efforts and expenses; - · comply with regulatory requirements applicable to our products; - · anticipate and adapt to changes in our market; - •maintain and develop strategic relationships with vendors and manufacturers to acquire necessary materials for the production of our existing or future products; - · scale our manufacturing activities to meet potential demand at a reasonable cost; - · avoid infringement and misappropriation of third-party intellectual property; - ·obtain licenses to third-party intellectual property on commercially reasonable terms; - · obtain valid and enforceable patents that give us a competitive advantage; - · protect our proprietary technology; and - · attract, retain and motivate qualified personnel.